cleitonsouza01/trade/README.md

 #>> {'trade': 5.0}
 ```

-Trade objects may include taxes and comissions, wich are considered by the
+Trade objects may include taxes and comissions that are considered by the
 accumulator when calculating results.

 The Accumulator can also log the accumulated trades and their specific
 results.

 There are more features, like rating and applying discounts automatically
-to a group of trades, separate daytrades from common trades in a group of
+to a group of trades, separating daytrades from common trades in a group of
 trades, calculating the resulting position from a group of trades and so
 on.
 Check the documentation and the examples for more information on how to
-use trade_tools.
+use the trade module.

 What about compatibility?
 -------------------------
-trade is compatible with Python 2.7 and on, including Python 3.x.
+the trade module is compatible with Python 2.7 and on, including Python 3.x.

 License